The season, day by dayback to calendar

 (evening: ca. 2 hours 45 minutes, including 1 interval)

 an introductory talk, in German, begins in the upstairs foyer 30 minutes before every performance

 BLUEBEARD Judith left her family and fiancé to follow Bluebeard.
 She loves him and asks for the keys to seven locked doors.
-Judith wants to bring some light into the cold, damp, dark castle.
-Bluebeard reminds Judith about the rumours that circulate about him.
+Judith wants to bring some light into the damp, dark castle.
+Bluebeard reminds her about the rumours that circulate about him.
 His warnings don’t deter her from wanting to open all the doors in the castle and reluctantly, he gives in.
-The first door leads to his torture chamber.
+The first leads to his torture chamber.
 Behind the second door Judith finds Bluebeard’s weapons.
 She shows no fear, despite seeing bloodstains.
 She demands the other keys.
-The third door reveals Bluebeard’s treasure chamber.
+The third reveals Bluebeard’s treasure chamber.
 Traces of blood on the jewels dampen Judith’s joy.
 Bluebeard is now keen for Judith to open the fourth door.
 A flowering garden is hidden behind it.
 The blooms flecked with blood.
 Bluebeard orders Judith to unlock the fifth door.
 There she finds a beautiful landscape.
 Judith notices that there is a blood stained cloud obscuring the sun.
 She wants to open the last two doors.
 Bluebeard fails in his attempts to restrain her.
 Behind the sixth is a lake of tears.
 The castle gets darker.
-Judith wants to know what is behind the seventh door.
+Judith wants to know what is behind the seventh.
 Bluebeard puts up a fight before yielding to Judith’s reproaches, and gives her the last key.
 She finds Bluebeard’s three previous wives, the morning, afternoon and evening.
 Judith belongs to the night.
 She decides to stay with Bluebeard.
 The castle stays dark forever.